sskanishk/libredesk/docs/docs/templating.md

 # Templating

 Templating in outgoing emails allows you to personalize content by embedding dynamic expressions like `{{ .Recipient.FullName }}`.
-These expressions reference fields from the conversation, contact, and recipient objects.
+These expressions reference fields from the conversation, contact, recipient, and author objects.

 ## Outgoing Email Template Expressions